 Urban and eco-responsible challenges for lower secondary students

-In partnership with JPMorganChase, this mentoring-based education programme aims to spark interest among lower secondary students in Seine-Saint-Denis in sustainability and STEM, and to encourage them to engage with urban and local challenges through project management.
+In partnership with JPMorganChase, This educational mentoring program aims to develop interest in sustainable development and STEM among secondary school students in Seine-Saint-Denis, and to encourage them to take ownership of urban and local issues through project management.

 The MakerLab provides the facilities for the final production of the projects.